diabpsx/plaque/README.md

 The beta referenced below is the Easy As Pie (12-12-1997) build which can be [downloaded here](https://hiddenpalace.org/Diablo_(Dec_12,_1997_prototype)).

+## Bugfixes

+#### Dungeon Generation
+- The player may sometimes warp to Lazarus' lair on level 15 by walking on a seemingly random tile.
+This tile actually has the 40x40 coordinate of the Red Portal before it is converted to 112x112.
+Functions changed: `DRLG_L4PlaceMiniSet`

 ## Graphics
 The PSX port features 16-bit graphics that allowed for new colors and effects not possible on the PC--which was limited to 256 (8-bit) colors.